 The hearing officer is an administrator designated by the university to determine responsibility (by a preponderance of the evidence standard) of the accused party and impose, as appropriate, any sanctions.
 If the accused party is a student of the university, the hearing officer will be the dean of students or his or her designee (as approved by the Title IX coordinator).
 If the accused party is faculty or staff, the hearing officer will be the vice president of human Resources or his or her designee (as approved by the Title IX coordinator).
-If the hearing officer of interest or bias against the reporting party or accused party, as determined by the Title IX coordinator, the Title IX coordinator will appoint another hearing officer, at his or her discretion.
-Any such proposed conflict may be raised by the Title IX coordinator in writing of such conflict and the factual basis for any alleged conflict.
+If the hearing officer has a conflict of interest or bias against the reporting party or accused party, as determined by the Title IX coordinator, the Title IX coordinator will appoint another hearing officer, at his or her discretion.
+Any such proposed conflict may be raised by the Title IX coordinator, the hearing officer, the accused party, or the reporting party by notifying the Title IX coordinator in writing of such conflict and the factual basis for any alleged conflict.